 Instructions

-- Divide the mixture evenly among serving glasses, pressing it down firmly to form a compact base.
+- Divide the cookie mixture between serving glasses and press it down firmly to create a compact base.
+Refrigerate for 10 minutes while you prepare the filling.

-- Spoon the whipped cream mixture over the cookie base to form a 1.5 cm layer.
+- Remove the glasses from the fridge, then spoon a 1.5 cm layer of the whipped cream mixture over the cookie base.
 Smooth the tops with the back of a spoon.

-- Reserve a few spoons of the whipped cream mixture in a small bowl and set aside.
+- Reserve a few spoonfuls of the whipped cream mixture in a small bowl for topping.

-- Refrigerate for at least 2 hours until the pudding is set.
+- Refrigerate for at least 2 hours, or until the pudding is set.

-- Once chilled, pour the remaining mango puree over each pudding to form a thin topping layer.
+- Once chilled, pour the remaining mango puree over each pudding to create a thin topping layer.
+Before serving, add a dollop of the reserved whipped cream, mango pieces, and fresh mint if using.

 Notes